-Nevada's age of consent is sixteen (16) under NRS 200.364.
-This means that children aged 15 or younger cannot legally agree to have sexual intercourse or any kind of penetrative sex in Nevada.
+NRS 200.364 is the Nevada law that sets the age of consent to sixteen (16).
+With some exceptions, this means that children aged 15 or younger cannot legally agree to have sex.
+The statute states that any kind of penetrative sex is automatically against the law when it is:

-Adults who sexually touch children short of penetration face criminal prosecution for the Nevada crime of lewdness with a child under 16, which can be punished as harshly as rape.
+Adults who sexually touch children short of penetration face criminal prosecution for the Nevada crime of lewdness with a child under 16 (NRS 201.230), which can be punished as harshly as rape.
 And even after children reach age 16, Nevada law prohibits sexual conduct between them and their schoolteachers or school staff.

 In this article, our Las Vegas Nevada criminal defense attorneys discuss various legal topics related to age of consent, including: